If I had a personal mission statement, it would be:

 I got my start at a Lutheran camp in Wisconsin (Crossways Camping Ministries) where I worked five summers, met and married my wife, met some close friends and received a great depth of ministry experience.
 The year after college I worked outside of Milwaukee 1/2 time as a youth director in a congregation, and 1/2 time at Lutherdale Bible Camp, where I got some good experience, and met several other of my closest friends.
 Eventually most of us ended up married and doing church work in various settings across the country.
 We serve as godparents for each other’s kids, and get together with our “camp cousins” whenever possible.
 I have two children and an amazing wife in Tammie, and they teach me many things about life, parenting, faithfulness, and what I don’t know, on a daily basis.

 I went to Carthage College in Kenosha, Wisconsin where I received a Bachelor of Arts in History with a Religion minor in 1997.
 After my year at Lutherdale, I went to Luther Seminary in St. Paul, Minnesota where I received the Master of Divinity (M.Div) in 2002, and completed a Master of Sacred Theology (STM) at the Lutheran Theological Seminary at Philadelphia, Pennsylvania in 2011.
-My thesis centered on renewing congregations.
+My thesis centered on mission and renewing congregations.

 I am interested in how we carry forward the faith into the 21st century; as many times it feels like pushing a big rock, up a big hill.
 I suspect ministry has always felt like that, but this is the time and place in which we live, and the set of circumstances God has called us to engage.
 So here we are – trying to figure out what it means to be faithful, TODAY.